 We remain in the town of Tivoli for lunch at Ristorante Sibilla, a famous restaurant specialising in regional dishes.
 Marble plaques on the walls list the members of royalty and other famous people who have come here to dine for more than 250 years.
 After lunch, we return to Rome to enjoy time at leisure.
 (Overnight Rome) BL

-Day 22: Monday 21 May, Rome – Castel Giuliano – Bracciano – Rome
+Day 22: Monday 21 May, Rome – Castel Giuliano – Ladispoli – Rome

-- Palazzo Patrizi, Castel Giuliano (exclusive private visit; to be confirmed in 2018)
+- Palazzo Patrizi, Castel Giuliano (exclusive private visit)

 The estate of Castel Giuliano, surrounded by a beautiful century-old park, occupies the site of an Etruscan and Roman settlement at the foot of the Tolfa Mountains.
 The Patrizi family has owned it since 1546 and its present owners have restored its ancient buildings and park to their former splendour.
 On its wide, gently sloping turf terraces, pines, cluster oaks, and century-old Lebanon cedars tower above sweet-scented herbs and flower-laden bushes, contrasting unruly nature with human interventions.
 The park has numerous Etruscan tombs and ruins of Roman walls covered in ferns and lichen.
 Truly unique, it is one of Italy’s most important private rose gardens; in May it hosts the famous ‘Festival of the Roses’.
 Climbing roses soften the austere lines of the ancient castle walls, which are surrounded by combinations of shrubbery and foxglove, myrtle and pale blue ceanothus.